co1emi11er2/Handcalcs.jl/docs/src/index.md

 Current Limitations for `@handfunc`
 - You must pass numbers or symbols (not fields of objects).
 This is also a current limitation of the @handcalcs macro.
 - I believe the function needs to be defined in another package.
 The @code_expr macro from CodeTracking.jl does not see functions in Main for some reason.
-- If the function has other function calls within it's body that are not defined in Main, then the macro will error
+- If the function has other function calls within it's body that are not available in Main, then the macro will error.

 ## Using Unitful with UnitfulLatexify